shoeffner/mthesis/src/gaze_library.md

 Each of the images was followed by gray screen for one second, in which subjects were asked to fixate the center of the screen.
 In the original task, the experiment was split into two blocks of 500 images each.
-The re-implementaion does not perform this split, as it is mostly used as an example on how Gaze can be integrated into typical experiments.
+The re-implementation does not perform this split, as it is mostly used as an example on how Gaze can be integrated into typical experiments.
 To run the experiment, first the subject identifier must be entered and the directory containing the stimuli needs to be selected.
 Then a gray screen opens up and